 It’s not enough for people to understand what the lead measures are.
 For team members to perform at their best, they must be emotionally engaged.
 Everyone must know the score at all times, so they know if they’re winning or losing.
 This discipline is about motivating your team with a scoreboard tailored to the team members and your specific WIG(s).

-4. THE DISCIPLINE OF ACCOUNTABILITY: Create a Cadence of Accountability
+4. THE DISCIPLINE OF ACCOUNTABILITY: Create a Rhythm of Accountability

 It’s tough to execute a new strategy as it requires people to do something different while managing their daily whirlwinds.
 The first 3 disciplines help to bring focus, clarity and engagement, while this discipline ensures that people actually do what they should consistently to achieve the WIG.
-It’s about creating a regular, recurring cycle of accounting for past performance and planning for further improvements to the score.
+It’s about creating a regular, recurring cycle, where people account for past performance and plan for further improvements to the score.